TomD-GD/gfm-test/Lab/gfm-lab-test.md

 Let's rename \*our-new-project\* to \*our-old-project\*.

+## Block quotes

+A block quote marker consists of 0-3 spaces of initial indent, plus (a) the character > together with a following space, or (b) a single character > not followed by a space.
+> # Foo
+> bar
+> baz

 ## Advanced formatting

 GFM has a number of advanced formatting options, the following are applicable to my usecase.